rogsme/yams.media/content/install/steps.md

 By default, YAMS supports 3 big media services:
 - [Jellyfin](https://jellyfin.org) (recommended): In my opinion, Jellyfin is the best one.
 It's fast, easy to configure and Open Source.
 - [Emby](https://emby.media): Emby its the one I use on my local config.
-It's very similar to Jellyfin (Jellyfin is a fork of Emby), and it has almost the same funtionalities.
+It's very similar to Jellyfin (Jellyfin is a fork of Emby), and it has almost the same functionalities.
 The reason I'm not recommending it is because it has a paid plan and it's closed source.
 - [Plex](https://plex.tv): I only recommend Plex to advanced users or people who need all the extra stuff it provides, because the interface and all the services might be a little overwhelming if this is your first time with a home server.
 I don’t like it that much because it’s always online, and it has more functionalities than I need.
 Also, at least in YAMS, it’s the hardest to configure.
 But if you want to share your media server with other people easily, Plex is the way to go!
 Jellyfin and Emby can share media outside your network, but they are a little more complicated to configure.

 Type one from the list and press [ENTER].
 If you don't choose anything, the installer is going to default to Jellyfin.